Aerika Brittian Loyd, PhD

 Building & Room:

 1040 W. Harrison St. (M/C 147), Chicago, IL 60607

 Aerika Brittian Loyd is an Associate Professor in Educational Psychology at the University of Illinois at Chicago.
-She is an affiliate of Community Health Sciences in the School of Public Health and the Center for Dissemination and Implementation in the Department of Medicine.
+She is an affiliate of Community Health Sciences in the School of Public Health.
 As a developmental scientist, she investigates how social stressors and protective factors affect mental health and development in African American and Latinx youth and families, and she provides recommendations for culturally informed youth practice, prevention, and policy.
 She has conducted research in the United States and in South Africa, and her research has been published in journals such as Developmental Psychology, Cultural Diversity and Ethnic Minority Psychology, and the Journal of Youth and Adolescence.

 2010 - PhD, Tufts University, Child Study and Human Development

 2007 - MA, California State University, Fullerton, Psychology

 2004 - BA, California State University, Fullerton, Psychology; Child and Adolescent Studies (minor)

 As a community-engaged developmental scientist, I utilize knowledge of developmental science and positive youth development as guiding frameworks to study the developmental experiences of adolescents and young adults of color (e.g., African American and Latinx), and how to improve settings that youth interact with (e.g., juvenile justice, youth programs).
 For updates about active research projects, follow links below: